rdp/ffmpeg-windows-build-helpers/README.md

     $ native_build/quick_cross_compile_ffmpeg_fdk_aac_and_x264_using_packaged_mingw64.sh script.

-Note the "quick" part here which attempts to use the locally installed `mingw-w64` package from the distribution for the cross compiler, thus skipping the time-intensive cross-compiler toolchain build step.
+Note the "quick" part here which attempts to use the locally installed `mingw-w64` package from your distribution for the cross compiler, thus skipping the time-intensive cross-compiler toolchain build step.
+It's not as well tested as running the normal one, however, which builds gcc from scratch.

 For Mac OSX users, simply follow the instructions for Linux above.
-The cross-compilation will work just fine.

 To view additional arguments and options supported by the script, run: